 We’ll cover that and much more, so grab a notebook and pay attention.

-The interaction objective is the first phase of your marketing process.
-Facebook gives your business simple and effective ways to interact, build relationships, and connect with a large database of active users.
+The engagement objective is the first phase of your marketing process.
+Facebook gives your business simple and effective ways to interact, build relationships, and connect with an extensive database of active users.
 When you first interact, you must draw the attention of your prospects.

 Then you have to keep them hooked.

-When you’ve earned the attention and initial respect of a prospect, you’re moving to the second phase, which is the educational objective.
-Well, here are three strategies to properly interact with your audience for the first time.
+Well, here are three strategies to appropriately interact with your audience for the first time.

 Questions are always a good start to a conversation or interaction.
 When you post a new update on Facebook, instead of making a statement headline, do a question headline.
 Ask something dubious, controversial, or truth-related.
 Something that will appeal to your target audience’s feelings will work great.